darkewaffle/YAGDRSL/documentation/Building a Job Logic File.md

 Once you've given values to the override it essentially works like any other mod.
 You can just cycle it to a value and then that value will be used to find override gearsets.

+## Trackers
+Trackers are very similar to mods in terms of how they affect gearsets but the user doesn't need to interact with them directly.
+You can't cycle a tracker or set it's value.
+Instead it will track something like a buff or a pet name and automatically update the value it contains.
+Trackers belong in a job logic file but if you want to find out what can be tracked and how to enable them then [refer to the Tracker documentation](https://github.com/darkewaffle/YAGDRSL/blob/main/documentation/Trackers.md).

 ---

 And with that we've covered the basics of what can and should be in your job logic file.
 However there are a lot of other useful things you can do here if you decide to dive further into the library or .lua.
-If you want to just see some complete example files or get some ideas of more advanced implementations [check out the sample files](https://github.com/darkewaffle/YAGDRSL/tree/main/samples/jobfiles).
+If you would like to see some complete example files or get some ideas about what more advanced implementation can do then [check out the sample files](https://github.com/darkewaffle/YAGDRSL/tree/main/samples/jobfiles).